 What role does oxytocin play in pregnancy and postpartum bonding?

 While oxytocin definitely affects men, years of research into the hormone have shown that its impact on women is much greater.
 This is due, in large part, to the pivotal role oxytocin plays in pregnancy and postpartum bonding between mothers and babies.

 Oxytocin plays an important role in just about every stage of female reproduction, from sexual arousal to labor and breastfeeding.
 A mother's oxytocin levels during pregnancy can affect her future relationship with her child.
 Women with higher plasma levels of oxytocin during their first trimester of pregnancy have been found to have stronger bonds with their children after birth.
 Women who have higher levels of oxytocin throughout their pregnancy and just after childbirth are also more likely to form unique bonds with their children by developing special routines that only the mother and child share.

 During labor, oxytocin is responsible for causing contractions in the uterus, and oxytocin levels continue to increase in women as their cervixes and vaginas widen to prepare for delivery.
 The increased oxytocin produced as the cervix and vagina widen leads to even more contractions, which keeps the process of childbirth on track.
-For this reason, oxytocin has long been used to help induce or augment labor.
+For this reason, oxytocin has long been used to help induce or augment labor8.
 After labor, oxytocin can also be used to control bleeding and prevent postpartum hemorrhaging.

 Do men produce oxytocin?

 Yes, men do naturally produce oxytocin, but women typically produce more.
 If there's one thing that rivals oxytocin's fame as a hormone triggered by romantic love, it's the hormone's pivotal role in childbirth and breastfeeding, which are both, obviously, unique to women.